evanofslack/bambulab-exporter/README.md

 #### Credentials

-If connecting to bambulab cloud, you will need to know your user-id and api key.
+If connecting to bambulab cloud, you will need to know your user-id (`uid`) and access token.
 For more information about see [this](https://github.com/Doridian/OpenBambuAPI/blob/main/cloud-http.md):

-For a one liner to get your api key (substitute in your bambulab cloud username and password):
+For a one liner to get your access token (substitute in your bambulab cloud username and password):
 ```bash
 curl -v -X POST -H 'Content-Type: application/json' -d '{"account":"YOUR_USER_NAME","password":"YOUR_PASSWORD"}' https://bambulab.com/api/sign-in/form 2>&1 | grep token= | awk '{print$3}'
 ```